GR36/website/README.md

 This is an ongoing project for creation and modification of my personal blog.
 The site uses the basis of Beautiful Jeckyll by [Dean Attali](http://deanattali.com).
 [Donate](https://www.paypal.me/daattali/20)

 I have modified the usage to my own ends, adding in link collection and post formats to my taste.
-Everything is free and open for you to fork and use **except** all of the content in posts, link and blog folders.
+Everything is free and open for you to fork and use **except** all of the content in the _posts and _img folders.
 This is expressly my property and is not to be reproduced in any way.

 ## Contributions